trinodb/presentations/presentations/what-is-trino/1-definition.md

   <ul>
     <li>Processes big data in a scalable and cost-efficient manner</li>
     <li>Trades off complexity for resiliency and scalability</li>
+    <li>Parallel processing in a cluster of nodes<li>
-    <li>The coordinator node is responsible for planning and scheduling all the queries</li>
+    <li>Coordinator node is responsible for planning and scheduling all the queries</li>
     <li>Query execution is distributed across multiple Trino worker nodes</li>
   </ul>
 </div>